aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-emz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML file to EMZ via C#" h2="Export MHTML to EMZ within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export MHTML to EMZ image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that make the process of exporting MHTML to EMZ image a breeze.

+The first step in the process is to use Aspose.PDF for .NET to export MHTML to JPEG.
+This component provides a wide range of features that make it easy to convert MHTML to JPEG.
+It supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.
+It also provides a range of options for customizing the output image, such as setting the resolution, color depth, and compression level.

+Once the MHTML has been converted to JPEG, the next step is to use Aspose.Imaging for .NET to convert the JPEG to EMZ.
+This component provides a comprehensive set of image processing APIs that make it easy to convert JPEG to EMZ.
+It supports a variety of image formats, including EMZ, GIF, and TIFF.
+It also provides a range of options for customizing the output image, such as setting the resolution, color depth, and compression level.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export MHTML to EMZ image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to EMZ.
+By using Aspose.Total for .NET, developers can easily export MHTML to EMZ image within any .NET applications in two simple steps.
+First, they can use Aspose.PDF for .NET to export MHTML to JPEG.
+Then, they can use Aspose.Imaging for .NET to convert the JPEG to EMZ.
+This suite of components makes the process of exporting MHTML to EMZ image fast and easy.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}